Judd515/warplet-traders/QUICK_DEPLOY.md

 https://your-domain.vercel.app/auto-frame.html
 ```

+**Important:** After pasting the URL, add a space character or make any small change to the text.
+Warpcast requires some interaction with the composer text to trigger frame detection.

-Or if you want to add a message:
+You can also add a custom message:
 ```
 Check out my Top Warplet Traders app!
 See which of your follows are crushing it on BASE 📊

 https://your-domain.vercel.app/auto-frame.html
 ```

+Remember to always make a small edit to the text after pasting to ensure the frame renders properly.

 ## Troubleshooting
 If you encounter any issues:
+- **Frame not detected**: Always make a small edit to the composer text after pasting the URL
+- **Frame doesn't appear**: Try pasting just the URL with no additional text
+- **Buttons not working**: Check that your domain is correctly set in all post_url references
-- Make sure your API keys are set correctly in Vercel
+- **No data displayed**: Make sure your API keys are set correctly in Vercel
-- Try using the simpler frames first (super-minimal.html, static.html)
+- **SVG not loading**: Try the simpler frames first (super-minimal.html, static.html)
-- Check for any CORS issues in your browser console
+- **API errors**: Check for any CORS issues in your browser console
-- Verify that your domain is correctly set in all post_url references

 ## Need More Help?
 Check out the full documentation in WARPCAST_FRAME_INSTRUCTIONS.md for more details on the available options and how to debug common issues.